spineo/ios-testing/README.md

-# ios-testing (Swift)
+# rgbutterfly-tests (Swift)
 Unit and UI Testing in Swift with XCTest framework and Accessibility.
 Requirements include Xcode 7, OS X 10.11 El Capitan, and iOS 9 (or later versions).
-These test frameworks bridge into an Objective-C 'RGButterfly' App (currently private)
+The test frameworks bridge into the 'RGButterfly' App (Objective-C)

 Dependencies: XCTest/XCTest.h (The XCTest file need to be added as a compile target to Tests under 'BuildPhases' for this to build)